toddnief/RATE/README.md

 ### Make Command for Dataset Generation

-> **Caution:** Ensure that no Conda environment (other than the default `base`) is active before running the Makefile.
+> **Caution:** Ensure that no Conda environment (other than the default `base`) is active before running Make commands.
 If you have another environment active, deactivate it with:
 >
 > ```bash
 > conda deactivate